 Observe the singles cliques.
 They’re suspiciously tight.
 Three pretty women chat and take selfies.
-Four men describe deals that fell apart that week or a golf game gone great.
+Four men describe deals that fell apart that week or a great golf game.

 Behind false smiles, they say, “Flirt with my friend all you want — take her number even — but don’t dare think we’ll let you into our circle.
 We need her to play her role for us.
 Her happiness is a lesser goal.”

-Combining superficiality with hyper-sexuality and a heady dose of alcohol leads to a fantasy attraction — one that typically doesn’t translate into love in the daylight.
+Combining superficiality with hyper-sexuality and a heavy dose of alcohol leads to a fantasy attraction — one that typically doesn’t translate into love in the daylight.

 I believe there are things we can do to improve our chances of making a meaningful connection on the singles scene.
 Yet it requires a radical change of conditioning and a giant dose of courage.
 Real intimacy is not for the faint of heart.